 They typically have 2-3 caregivers on their team who work up to 4 consecutive days.
 The family supplies the caregivers’ food and beverages while they are working.
 The caregiver must get six hours of uninterrupted sleep every night.

 This scenario works for clients who want someone in their home in case of emergency and the client is independent during the night.

-The challenges with live in occurs when the caregiver becomes ill during those days or needs to leave suddenly.
-It is challenging to get another caregiver who is acquainted with the client to cover those days.
+The challenges occur when the caregiver becomes ill during those days or needs to leave suddenly.
+It is challenging to get another caregiver already familiar with the client to cover those days.